mountaineerbr/shellChatGPT/man/README.md

 no history support.
 This does not set further options automatically, such as instruction or temperature.

-To run the script in text completion in multi-turn mode and history support, set command line `options -dd`.
+To run the script in text completions in multi-turn mode and history support, set command line `options -dd`.

 Set text completion models such as *gpt-3.5-turbo-instruct*.